 Tomatoes!
 Fruits, but not citrus fruits.
-Perfect for fall cocktails.
+Perfect for the best fall cocktails.
 They’re from the nightshade family, with siblings like eggplants, potatoes, and bell peppers.
-The Bloody Mary needs no introduction, but we wrote one anyway because we’re reckless.
+The Bloody Mary needs no introduction, but we wrote one anyway because we’re curious.

 It started as vodka and tomato juice and layers of flavors added over the years.
 The recipe is not a one-time idea, but a literal decades-long evolution into what it is today.
 All based on the tastes of the time and the cocktail market.
 If ever a drink was an organic creation of a society, it seems the Bloody Mary was.

-The Blood Mary is a concept at this point.
+The Bloody Mary is a concept at this point.
 Like a sandwich or a taco.
-There isn’t a single recipe, but some general rules to follow when making one.
+Just one of the most iconic vodka cocktails of all time.
+There isn’t a single standardized recipe, but some general rules to follow when making one.
 But whatever recipe you end up with, you’ll have a classic fall cocktail on your hands.
 The Bloody Mary recipe here is very simple, yet very delicious.
 And that makes it profitable.

 Bloody Mary Ingredients